karanpandyaa/Applied-Machine-Learning/README.md

 # Applied-Machine-Learning
 ## 1) [Instance Based Methods](https://github.com/karanpandyaa/Applied-Machine-Learning/blob/main/Instance_based_methods.pdf)

-In this project I explored instance-based methods on two problems: handwritten digit recognition and temperature prediction.
+In this  I explored instance-based methods on two problems: handwritten digit recognition and temperature prediction.

 The aims of this were: